The Big Picture On a Good Real Estate ROI:

 Sure, government bonds have a low risk of defaults.
 But that’s not the only kind of risk affecting bonds.
 Bonds also come with interest rate risk: if interest rates go up, the value of older bonds drops.
 Further, bonds come with inflation risk: inflation takes a bite out of your real returns.
 If you bought a Treasury bond paying 2% and inflation runs at 3%, you’ve effectively lost 1% on your investment.

-Final Thoughts on Real Estate Returns
+Final Thoughts on What is a Good ROI on Real Estate

 Most of all, don’t settle for mediocre returns.
 If you don’t expect to earn at least 8% in average annual investment gains, you might as well just invest in the stock market and save yourself the upfront costs and headaches.